100% Satisfaction Guarantee

 , where the MacMahons were lords of Corca Baisgin; and possessed the greater part of the baronies of Moyarta and Clonderlaw.

 Lacking standardized spellings, scribes and church officials recorded people's name according to how they sounded.
 This practice often led to the misleading result of one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Mahone are preserved in the archival documents of the period.
 The various spellings of the name that were found include MacMahon, MacMann, MacMahan, MacMohan and others.

-Mahone Settlers in the United States in the 17th Century
+Mahone Settlers in United States in the 17th Century

 - Jeane Mahone, who landed in Maryland in 1668

-Mahone Settlers in the United States in the 19th Century
+Mahone Settlers in United States in the 19th Century